Abortion access could continue to change in year 2 after the overturn of Roe v. Wade

 But those states are either considering or beginning to implement new bans of their own.
 If and when those bans take effect, "it will cut off access for people in the entire Southeast," she says, from west Texas to halfway up the Atlantic coast.

-It's especially important to watch Florida.
+What happens in Florida could have an especially big impact.
 It's a huge, populous state, with 21 million residents.
 Currently, abortion is legal there through 15 weeks, but governor and Republican presidential candidate Ron DeSantis is eager to change that.
 A six-week ban is on hold, pending a decision in a case challenging the current abortion law.

 At a national convention of anti-abortion rights activists last month, attendees made clear their goal is to ban abortion in all states.